makeusabrew/freezer/README.md

     Managing snapshots for sequence 51aa2a9b6544e61a1a000001
     URL: http://api.bbcnews.appengine.co.uk/stories/world
-    Snapshot server responding to requests on http://localhost:9999/stories/world
+    Freezer server responding to requests on http://localhost:9999/stories/world

-This tells the freezer process that the CLI app is responsible for which snapshot of the BBC's stories to serve until the CLI app exits.
-The URL these snapshots are exposed on maps to the path of the original (e.g. /stories/world in this case) - this allows transparent swapping of host names rather than entire paths when testing.
+This tells the freezer process that the CLI app is currently responsible for which snapshot of ```http://api.bbcnews.appengine.co.uk/stories/world``` the freezer will serve until the CLI app exits.
+The URL these snapshots are served on maps to the path of the original (e.g. ```/stories/world``` in this case) - this allows transparent swapping of host names rather than entire paths when testing (e.g. switching from a live endpoint to a snapshotted one is usually a one-line config change).

 Now when hitting ```http://localhost:9999/stories/world``` you'll be served the first snapshot captured for that URL.
 As the CLI app is responsible for